FRRouting/frr/doc/developer/topotests.rst

    bgp_gr_functionality_topo2/test_bgp_gr_functionality_topo2.py::test_BGP_GR_10_p2
    bgp_multiview_topo1/test_bgp_multiview_topo1.py::test_bgp_routingTable

 Here we see that 4 tests have failed.
-We an dig deeper by displaying the captured logs and errors.
+We can dig deeper by displaying the captured logs and errors.
 First let's redisplay the results enumerated by adding the ``-E`` flag